chef/chef-web-docs/content/recipes.md

 Use `node.run_state` to stash transient data during a Chef Infra Client run.
-This data may be passed between resources, and then evaluated during the execution phase. `run_state` is an empty Hash that is always discarded at the end of a Chef Infra Client run.
+This data may be passed between resources, and then evaluated during the execution phase. `run_state` is an empty Hash that's always discarded at the end of a Chef Infra Client run.

 For example, the following recipe will install the Apache web server,